 We are preparing our students with the skills needed for the 21st century.
 Critical thinking, problem solving, creativity, communication, collaboration, and digital literacy have each been enhanced through the greater use of technology in our classrooms.
 Smart Boards used in Pre-K through eighth grade classrooms are enabling teachers and students to engage the content of our curriculum in exciting ways.

 Sixth, Seventh and Eighth grade students are also each given the personal use of a Google Chromebook.
-While student-teacher relationship will always be at the heart of a Butler Catholic education, this 1:1 technology program is transforming our classrooms and our students.
+While student-teacher relationships will always be at the heart of a Butler Catholic education, this 1:1 technology program is transforming our classrooms and our students.

 One of the greatest benefits is increased collaboration, both from faculty-to-student and student-to-student.
 Students working in teams can share documents and work on group projects simultaneously.
 Teachers can post supplemental materials and allow students to interact with class notes.
 Students use their Chromebooks to take notes, complete and submit assignments, do supplemental research and access educational apps.
 The Chromebooks also lighten backpack load, with students able to access many of their textbooks electronically.